koopthekoopa/koopthekoopa.github.io/README.md

 # Koop's Website
-This is the source of my web :D
+My website is hosted in Github.
+So of course it is open source.